The Metric System

 square

-acre, square mile |
+foot, square yard acre, square mile |

-force per unit area |
+pressure force per unit area |

-newton per square meter kg/m s2 |
+pascal newton per square meter kg/m s2 |

 pound-force